restlessronin/fastgs/README.md

 )
 ```

+The second parameter is a list of ids of channel to be loaded into the
+image tensor, in the same order as in this list.

-The second parameter is a list of 4 channel lists.
+The third parameter is a list of 4 channel lists.
 Each channel list
 describes one image that will be displayed.
 The lists that have 3
 channel ids will map those channels to the R,G,B inputs of a
 “false-colour” image.
 Lists with a single channel id will be mapped to